mbalabanov/adventure-maker/README.md

 7. Run `sail artisan db:seed` to create a user and two entries for an adventure
 8. Run `npm run dev --watch` to compile the assets and watch for changes

+You can then register a new user or login with the following credentials:
+- Email: `test@ptstest.com`
+- Password: `password`

 ## Testing

 You can run the tests with `sail artisan test`